UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```{index} pandas.Series
 ```

+In Python, `pandas` **series** are are objects that can contain one or more elements;
+`pandas` stores each of the columns of a data frame as a `Series` object.
-In Python, `pandas` **series** are lists.
-They are ordered and can be indexed.
+They are a single column, are ordered and can be indexed.
-They are strictly 1-dimensional and can contain any data type (integers, strings, floats, etc), including a mix of them; Python has several different basic data types, as shown in {numref}`tab:datatype-table`.
+They can contain any data type: integers, strings, floats, etc. `Series` can contain a mix of data types, but it is good practice to only include a single type in a series because all observations of one variable should be the same type.
+Python
+has several different basic data types, as shown in {numref}`tab:datatype-table`.
 You can create a `pandas` series using the `pd.Series()` function.
-For example, to create the series `region` as shown in{numref}`fig:02-series`, you can write
+For example, to create the series `region` as shown in {numref}`fig:02-series`, you can write the following.

 ```{code-cell} ipython3
 import pandas as pd